Neural-Systems-at-UIO/QCAlign/docs/results.rst

    :widths: 50 50
    :header-rows: 1

-   * -
+   * - Status
      - Definition
+   * - N/A
+     - No. of markers that have not been assigned a category.
+   * - Accurate
+     - No. of markers assigned as accurate.
-   * - Total grid
+   * - Inaccurate
-     - Total no. of markers in the whole grid
+     - No. of markers assigned as inaccurate.
-   * - Total atlas
+   * - Uncertain
-     - Total no. of markers within the atlas map
+     - No. of markers assigned as uncertain.
-   * - Clear Label
+   * - Damaged
-     - All markers that fall outside of the atlas maps
+     - No. of markers representing damage.

 **How to calculate % accuracy /inaccuracy / uncertainty?**